huqedato/npmprunewin/README.md

 # Compatibility

-NPMprune is compatible with both Linux and macOS environments, even with the most basic Alpine Linux setup.
+NPMprune is compatible with Windows, Linux and macOS environments, even with the most basic Alpine Linux setup.